Information for EU citizens and their families applying to the EU Settlement Scheme.

 You must use either:

-- your EU biometric passport if you’re an EU citizen
+- your biometric passport from an EU country, Iceland, Liechtenstein, Norway or Switzerland

-- your UK residence card with a biometric chip if you’re the non-EU family member of an EU citizen
+- your UK residence card with a biometric chip if you’re the non-EU family member of an EU, EEA or Swiss citizen

 Check if you can use the app on your phone